top of page

 Five days and 300km after setting out, we’d had plenty of exercise and fresh air, experienced dramatically varying scenery and enjoyed a variety of hospitable places to stay and eat.
 Some of the cycling isn’t for the faint-hearted, with muddy tracks and some steep hills, but the rewards of a trip around the wolds, dales and moors are well worth the effort.

-Next up, the Belper before heading to the South Coast, as far south as you can go without leaving this island...
+Next up, Belper before heading to the South Coast, as far south as you can go without leaving this island...

 bottom of page